-When I arrived, the woman took me on a quick tour, pointing out products she wanted me to place into gift baskets I’d supply.
+When I arrived at the store, the woman took me on a quick tour, pointing out products she wanted me to place into gift baskets I’d make.

 When she uttered the “you can’t charge me” phrase, I remember blinking and saying to myself, “I cannot work with this woman.”

 It’s important to hear not only what potential clients say but also how they react in terms of body language and voice inflections.
 You want no surprises when it comes to making money through the value you provide.

 Turning down projects is an easy choice.
 You want to earn revenue rather than lose money.
-That’s also true for the potential client, but this fact is more important for you.
+That’s also true for the potential client, but this fact is vitally important for you.

-When you know that you will not be happy with the project and/or the client, do not agree to work for that person.
+When you know that you will not be happy with the project and/or the client, do not agree to work with that person.
 I know you want to have a client or at least get one order under your belt if you’re new to gift baskets.
-I’m telling you that the order will haunt you.
+I’m telling you from my experience that the order will haunt you.
 Decline it, and sleep good that night knowing you made the right choice.